LowLevelSubmarine/Tronic/README.md

 - Focus simplicisity simplicity

 ## Develop for Tronic
+### Kotlin / Java
+Our current aim is to slowly transition to Kotlin.
+Which means, that new packages (or submodules) should be written in Kotlin from the start.
+When changing stuff, sticking to Java is still totally ok though.

 ### Create release
 Just add the next version as a tag, and our CI generates a new build.
 Ask a bot admin to run a update, and your code is up and running.